Bendzae/bevy_replicon_snap/README.md

 ### Client-Side Prediction
 Coming soon..
-In the mean time check the "predicted" example!
+In the meantime check the "predicted" example!